domantasvaicys/data-team-exercise-Domantas/README.md

 ## Requirements

-'to create a simple output detailing how many units of each coloured component that were ordered on 3rd June 2021'
+'to create a simple output detailing how many units of each coloured component that were ordered on 3rd June 2021', the below 3 points summarise how this is met:

 - new dataset created detailing each colour and its corresponding sum of all orders
 - results of this dataset printed into the terminal